How to Stop Worrying About Finances in Three Easy Steps

 - I never have money for extras.

-Steps to Help You Stop Handling Your Finances with Fear
+How to Stop Handling Your Finances with Fear

 Focus on Your Budget

-Next, you need to address your income for the long-term.
+Next, you need to address your income.
 It may seem like you do not have time to do this if you are barely managing to put food on the table, but it is the way you can truly change your situation.